Skip to content

 Returns

-• the rational function of the specified degree (same type as input)
+• the rational function of the specified index (same type as input)

 Examples